 I remember reading that it wasn’t wise to photograph government buildings and didn’t do that.
 Nowhere did it say if you walked by the President’s Complex – albeit on the other side of the street – you might be approached by a guard carrying a machine gun!!!
 YIKES….
 I also read that you must always carry your passport.
 If the police ask to see it and you don’t have it, you could be headed to jail.
 It’s puzzling that the guard who approached me never asked for identification or the address of where I was staying.

 I usually don’t carry my passport on outings and didn’t have it with me.
-When walking around in a foreign country, I prefer leaving it locked in the hotel safe.
+When walking around in a foreign country, I carry a copy of the photo page and prefer leaving it locked in the hotel safe.
 If you lose your passport, you’re in trouble.